zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 This boolean, when set to true, will fail after a test has run if the test had any Liferay console errors or JavaScript errors.

 ### test.base.dir.name
-Sets the directory path of the Poshi files used for the test project.
+Sets the path of the directory containing Poshi files used for the test project.

 ### test.batch.group.ignore.regex
 Sets a regular expression string of properties that are ignored when grouping test batches together in sequential test runs.